youanan/frankfusion/_posts/2011-09-01-new-blogging-software.markdown

     - Jekyll
 ---

 I've been hosting my CF blog with Blogger for a few years now; I liked it for it's price, but not much else.
-What I've been after is a static blog that I can publish to a CDN, giving me a 'serverless' website that I still have total control over.
+What I've been after is a static blog that I can publish to a CDN, giving me a 'serverless' website that I still have total control over.<!--more-->

 Enter Jekyll CMS
 ----------------